joshglenn/mson-docs/docs/the-mson-stack.rst

 that MSON will have other UI layers in the future.
 For now, MSON-React, which uses react and material-ui is the main UI layer.

+If you are a programmer, and would like some technical insight into the design & archicture of MSON, check out this page: https://github.com/redgeoff/mson/blob/master/DESIGN.md